 (e) At the request of a client, or upon receiving a complaint or other information affording reasonable grounds to believe that the rights of one or more clients who may not be capable of requesting assistance have been adversely affected, the ombudsman may gather information and data about and analyze, on behalf of the client, the actions of an agency, facility, or program.

 (f) The ombudsman may gather, on behalf of one or more clients, records of an agency, facility, or program, or records related to clinical drug trials from the University of Minnesota Department of Psychiatry, if the records relate to a matter that is within the scope of the ombudsman's authority.
 If the records are private and the client is capable of providing consent, the ombudsman shall first obtain the client's consent.
 The ombudsman is not required to obtain consent for access to private data on clients with developmental disabilities and individuals served by the Minnesota Sex Offender Program.
 The ombudsman may also take photographic or videographic evidence while reviewing the actions of an agency, facility, or program, with the consent of the client.
-The ombudsman is not required to obtain consent for access to private data on decedents who were receiving services for mental illness, developmental disabilities, chemical dependency, or emotional disturbance.
+The ombudsman is not required to obtain consent for access to private data on decedents who were receiving services for mental illness, developmental disability, substance use disorder, or emotional disturbance.
 All data collected, created, received, or maintained by the ombudsman are governed by chapter 13 and other applicable law.

 (g) Notwithstanding any law to the contrary, the ombudsman may subpoena a person to appear, give testimony, or produce documents or other evidence that the ombudsman considers relevant to a matter under inquiry.
 The ombudsman may petition the appropriate court in Ramsey County to enforce the subpoena.
 A witness who is at a hearing or is part of an investigation possesses the same privileges that a witness possesses in the courts or under the law of this state.
 Data obtained from a person under this paragraph are private data as defined in section 13.02, subdivision 12.